gupta-shat/mspevent.github.io/_posts/2019-08-15-How-to-use-git.md

  [**Git**](https://git-scm/downloads/) is an open Source Version Control Software which has performance, flexibility, and security.
    Git is originally developed by Linux OS founder and Creator 'Linus Torvalds' in 2005.
-And as well the basic commands and its Bash system gives same feel of Linux OS.
+And as well the basic commands and its Bash system gives the same feel of Linux OS.
 That ought to be beneficial for the Linux User.
 From now Git has taken its shape completely in the Software industry.
+It is very useful program for one who wants to get his hands dirty on Version Control.

 #### How do you plan to Use Git?